- Confirmation of university and college places mostly happens following the release of summer results.

-- An applicant has five calendar days to use Adjustment, from 13 August, or the day their status changes from CF to UF.
+- An applicant has five calendar days to use Adjustment, from 10 August (date to be confirmed), or the day their status changes from CF to UF.

 - If an applicant registers for Adjustment in error, please advise them not to worry, and not to take any further action.

 - When the five day period is over, their original place will remain unchanged.

 - There are no Adjustment vacancy lists.
 It is the applicant’s responsibility to contact a university or college to discuss an Adjustment place.

 - To secure an Adjustment place, the applicant must have received an alternative offer through UCAS before the five day period ends.